actionanand/card-nest/documentation/BACKEND_DATA_MAINTENANCE.md

 ```

 Example: mark an old card archived:

+This marks one card archived in both the `archived` column and the JSON payload, and keeps the archived timestamp inside the payload.

 ```js
 var rows = await cardNestQuery('SELECT payload FROM credit_cards WHERE id = ?', ['CARD_ID_HERE']);